2023 Big 12 Men’s Basketball Championship sets new record - NewsBreak

 One of the changes to the men’s games turned out to be a huge hit with fans.

 New premium courtside seats sold out before tickets went on sale for the general public.
-There is already a waitlist for courtside tickets for the 2024 men’s tournament, according to the conference.
-Sedgwick County appraiser speaks out after spike in county property valuations
+There is already a wait list for courtside tickets for the 2024 men’s tournament, according to the conference.
+Overland Park begins removing ash trees along streets

 The women’s tournament will also feature courtside seating when it moves to T-Mobile Center in 2024.